Magnetic Float Level Gauge Indicator

 Float damage warning

-> Many magnetic gauge manufacturers offer the option of incorporating a damaged float warning system.
+Many magnetic level gauge manufacturers offer the option of incorporating a damaged float warning system.
 This is achieved by extending the bypass chamber below the bottom process connection enough to allow the float to pass the process connection.
 The indicator wafers below the process connection are mounted either with their colours in reverse, or coloured yellow and white.
 Should the float drop into that zone the wafers will turn presenting a sharp, immediately readable indication of float failure.

-> The magnetic level gauge is ideally suited for measuring liquid interfaces.
+The magnetic level gauge is ideally suited for measuring a liquid interface.
 Floats are available to meet a variety of specific gravities to suit the liquids being monitored - many manufacturers offer floats suitable for specific gravity ranges of 0.33-2.2.
 See our page on Liquid Level Interface Measurement for mor information on measuring liquid interface.

-> Advantages of magnetic level gauges
+Advantages of magnetic level gauges

 Magnetic level indicators offer many advantages over other types of level gauge e.g. reflex level gauges.
 These include:

 - No need for a level bridle.
 The bypass chamber containing the float acts as a bridle allowing accessories to be mounted on it.

 - High-pressure capability, with many manufacturers offering gauges suitable for pressures up to 400bar.
 Bypass chambers certified to P.E.D 97/23/EC Category IV are available from many suppliers.

 - High-temperature capability.
 Applications up to 450°C not uncommon,

 - Use in hazardous areas.
 Because magnetic level indicators do not need an external power supply, not even for an illuminator, they are suitable for intrinsically safe and Exd hazardous areas.